openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_TensorFlow.md

 TensorFlow 2 SavedModel format has a specific graph structure due to eager execution.
 In case of pruning, find custom input nodes in the ``StatefulPartitionedCall/*`` subgraph.

-Since 2023.0 release, direct pruning of models in SavedModel format is not supported.
+Since the 2023.0 release, direct pruning of models in SavedModel format is not supported.
-Prior to the pruning, it is essential to freeze the model.
-The model freezing can be achieved using the following code snippet:
+It is essential to freeze the model before pruning.
+Use the following code snippet for model freezing:

 .. code-block:: python